JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) is the central abstraction layer for writing GPU kernels that run across multiple hardware backends.
 It provides a unified, minimal `@kernel` macro that compiles to NVIDIA CUDA, AMD ROCm, Intel oneAPI, Apple Metal, OpenCL and the CPU without any backend-specific rewrites.
-Most hardware-agnostic libraries in Julia—including AcceleratedKernels.jl, Lava.jl, and JACC.jl—build on top of it, making it the glue that holds the portable GPU stack together.
+Most hardware-agnostic libraries in Julia—including AcceleratedKernels.jl, Lava.jl—build on top of it, making it the glue that holds the portable GPU stack together.

 [KernelIntrinsics.jl](https://github.com/epilliat/KernelIntrinsics.jl) provides low-level memory access primitives and warp-level operations for GPU kernel authors who need fine-grained control beyond what KernelAbstractions.jl exposes.
 It covers memory fencing, warp shuffle and reduction operations, and vectorized memory access, and does so across CUDA, ROCm, and Metal backends.